Storkopolus/PyCitySchools/README.md

 Reading Scores by Grade
 Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
 Scores by School Spending
 Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+4 bins were used to group school spending.
+The table includes:
 Average Math Score
 Average Reading Score
 % Passing Math (The percentage of students that passed math.)